 2. Do you remember why you got married in the first place?
 Chances are you were like most couples and you married for love (and not for money, convenience, or because you were coerced).
 Remembering why you once fell in love will help you to determine if that quality is still present.

 3. Are you picturing divorce accurately?
-Many people imagine themselves with a full social life, one filled with lots of romantic dates, post divorce.
+Many people imagine themselves with a full social life, one filled with lots of romantic dates, post-divorce.
 In reality, most divorcees spend many weeks, months, years and even the rest of their lifetimes alone.
 Make sure you are okay with being alone before asking for a divorce.
 If you and your partner are considering getting a divorce, but are not sure how to go about it, then you may need some help from a Divorce Lawyer Chicago (if you live in and around this area), so you can be guided on what the best steps would be to make this process a lot less stressful than it would have been if you were doing this on your own.

 4. Have you worked on your stuff?
 It takes two people to have a bad marriage.
 Improve your communication, assertiveness, conflict resolution, problem solving and anger management skills now.
 Even if doing so doesn’t save this marriage, it will help you in life and in future relationships.

 5. Are you doing this out of spite?
 If you ask for a divorce, you probably won’t be able to take back the words.
 Make sure you really mean them before you voice them.
 If however, you are certain that a divorce is the only way for you to proceed, then doing some research into finding a chicago divorce lawyer or one closer to home for legal advice should be your first step.

 Alisa Bowman is the author of Project: Happily Ever After, the story of how she saved her marriage.
 She is the creator of ProjectHappilyEverAfter.com.